 Where Pierce and Tear Is Used

 With a large shredder built into a shredding truck itself, pierce and tear is one of the most common types of technology in mobile shredding.

 Their high capacity helps maximize shredding speed—to the benefit of both you and the provider—and besides speed, the small particle size of pierce and tear shredders also makes it easier to bale shreds before recycling.

 Looking For a Pierce and Tear Shredding Service?

-Call us at (800) 747-3365 or fill out our form to get free quotes from several service providers near you!
+Call us at (800) 747-3365, fill out our form, or contact us directly using our live chat to get free quotes from shredding service providers near you.